c-c-k/JBA-Python-core/helper_scripts/helper.md

            - QUESTION_SOLUTION:
              - Multi-line, last question element.
        - Format the question's text.
-         - Read the question's template.
+         - Read the question's template according to the question's programming language.
          - Use template strings for formatting because it's safer.
          - Substitute the following identifiers with the elements extracted from the question's text:
            - TOPIC_CATEGORY_PATH